Unsupported Browser

 Development and Authors

-The ACS Division of Education has methodically defined a validated domain of cases and recruited expert faculty to develop the assessment.
+The ACS Division of Education methodically defined a validated domain of cases and recruited expert faculty to develop the assessment.
 Four pilot studies were conducted in a step-wise sequence with improvements made after each pilot.
 The first pilot was a small study that focused on the test takers’ understanding of the clinical cases.
 The second pilot study asked users to provide feedback on the assessment’s online presentation and functionality.
 The technical feasibility study tested the technical operations and capacity of the online server.
 Most importantly, the psychometric pilot study was conducted during the summer of 2017 across 18 surgical residency programs nationwide: the results demonstrated validity and psychometric rigor. (doi: 10.1097/SLA.0000000000003241).

-Since its launch in 2018, more than 3,687 residents across 152 general surgery residency programs have participated nationwide.
 Development is ongoing to protect the integrity and quality of the assessment.

 Leadership Team